piegope/doc/docs/en/rdm/windows/data-sources/multi-factor-authentication/index.md

 * [Azure SQL or SQL Server](#configure-multi-factor-authentication-on-a-microsoft-azure-sql-or-sql-server-sata-source)
 * [SQLite](#configure-multi-factor-authentication-on-a-sqlite-data-source)

-### Configure Multi-Factor Authentication on a Microsoft Azure SQL or SQL Server Sata Source
+### Configure Multi-Factor Authentication on a Microsoft Azure SQL or SQL Server Data Source

 1. In {{ en.RDM }} , go to the data source for which you want to configure the MFA.
 1. Go to ***File – My Account Settings*** .